1 Course Overview

 1.3 Course overview

-Below is a provisional order of content for this course.
+Below is a provisional timetable for this course to show you what we will cover in the lecture, lab, research skills and data skills each week, in addition to where your assessments will be.
 We will notify you of any changes in advance, but feel free to read ahead to help you plan:

 1.4 Available support